FSMA 204 and HACCP Aviation Catering Software

 How does the cold-chain monitoring work?

 Industrial button temperature sensors sit directly inside catering canisters and carts, and ambient sensors capture temperatures wherever food is handled and stored.
-Readings stream into Galley X, where deviations trigger alerts and an immutable, time-stamped record is retained.
+Readings stream into Galley XAI, where deviations trigger alerts and an immutable, time-stamped record is retained.

 What happens if a temperature deviates inflight?

-Galley X transmits a real-time alert to the flight director's iOS device the moment a canister breaches a designated safe zone.
+Galley XAI transmits a real-time alert to the flight director's iOS device the moment a canister breaches a designated safe zone.
 The crew resolves the deviation on the spot, and the event is logged against the affected LOTs for audit.

 Can recalls be targeted instead of fleet-wide?